Buildings impact our environment on a scale we may not be completely aware of.

 But, going sustainable is not a simple effort.
 It requires a reformation regarding how the buildings are designed and how businesses operate.
 As a result, it can add cost and bring unforeseeable challenges.
 So, the question is: is sustainable construction possible in Mexico this 2022?
 In this blog, we will explain the country’s current situation regarding green initiatives, the external aids available, and the valid certifications in Mexico.

-Sustainable construction in Mexico
+Sustainable Construction in Mexico

-The country has potential for energy efficiency, but it’s not there quite yet.
+The country has the potential for energy efficiency, but it’s not there quite yet.
 In one instance, contractors still have room for improvement in their construction processes, and in another, Mexico has abundant energy resources that are not being harnessed.

 Since 2008, the Mexican government has been looking to improve sustainable legislation.
 This year, CONUEE, the National Commission for the Efficient Use of Energy, was created.
 Its main goal is to promote the use of sustainable energy and act as a technical advisor in the matter.
 Although this is the main government branch, since then, many private and public institutions that support this cause have been created.